opensearch-project/opensearch-ruby/opensearch-dsl/README.md

 bundle exec rake test:integration
 ```

-To launch a separate Elasticsearch server for integration tests,
+To launch a separate OpenSearch server for integration tests,
 see instructions in the main [README](../README.md#development).

 ## License